for-social-change/new-leaf-docs/README.md

-# New Leaf Expansion App Docs
+# New Leaf Expansion App

 ## Things to do before project launch
 - Create the client info CSV import script